 Common scams in Lyon include fake petitions where people advertising charities hand out fake information pamphlets and try to get you to donate right away.
 You don't want to give cash directly to anyone on the street, even if their charity seems legit.

 The gold ring trick is also another common scam.
 Someone will claim to find a gold ring on the ground and then offer it to you.
 But, the person will expect you to pay for the ring and can become rather aggressive if you don't give them money.
 It is always best to refuse to take the ring or any other object from a stranger on the street.

 Is Lyon safe to travel alone

 The Bounce Women Travel Safety Index gives France a rating of 14.
 While anyone traveling alone should use caution, for the most part, solo travelers are safe when they visit Lyon.
 Female solo travelers can feel safe while visiting cities in France.
-Common sense and a little knowledge about self-defense will help a single woman that encounters a petty thief.

 Pack light, stay in tourist-friendly neighborhoods, and dress to blend into the crowd rather than look like a tourist.
 Have an itinerary and share it with a friend or loved one back home.
 Ask the hostel or hotel staff for recommendations of things to see and mention to the staff where you're headed.
 Keep your cell phone handy and know the emergency numbers for Lyon, including 112 which is similar to 911 in the USA.